Andrew Knizner Preview, Player Props: Cardinals vs. Pirates

-Andrew Knizner -- with a slugging percentage of .548 in his past 10 games, including one home run -- will be in action for the St. Louis Cardinals versus the Pittsburgh Pirates, with Thomas Hatch on the mound, on August 21 at 7:05 PM ET.
+Andrew Knizner and his .474 on-base percentage over his past 10 games (161 points higher than his season-long percentage), will be in action for the St. Louis Cardinals versus the Pittsburgh Pirates and Luis Ortiz on August 23 at 12:35 PM ET.

-He had a hitless showing in his previous game (0-for-3) against the Mets.
+He hit a home run while going 1-for-3 in his previous game against the Pirates.

 Andrew Knizner Game Info & Props vs. the Pirates